Liad31/AP2_Ex1/README.md

 --generic=socket,in,10,127.0.0.1,5400,tcp,playback_small
 --fdm=null
 ```
 Use an IDE which supports .Net Framwork to open the project from the directory you cloned it into earlier.
 Now from your IDE, run the app.
+(Note: you can run the app without the IDE if you have its exe and required dll files in the same directory)
 Once you run the app, you can use it as described in the [Usage And Features](#usage-and-features)

 ## Design